The best pre-hospital emergency care available offshore from our nationally certified paramedics.

 - Review questions that were asked by supervisors in other companies and the answers.

-Written Exam: Written and hands-on competency will be evaluated at the end of the course.
+Written and hands-on competency will be evaluated at the end of the course.
 Incorrectly answered questions will be reviewed with student to ensure understanding before completion of course.

 Students will use actual Federal Chain of Custody forms and Reasonable Suspicion checklists for this course.